-The Level 2 Certificate in British Sign Language enhances what you have already learned for BSL level 1.
-The course develops your signing skills and increases your vocabulary so you are able to participate in longer, more detailed everyday conversations.
+The Level 2 Certificate in British Sign Language builds on BSL Level 1.
+The course develops your signing skills and increases your vocabulary.
+You’ll then be able to join longer, more detailed everyday conversations.

 Theme 1

-Theme 1 focuses on improving your basic conversation skills so you will cover topics so you can:
+Theme 1 focuses on improving your basic conversation skills.
+You will cover topics that such as:

-- Describe the characteristics of people, animals and objects.
-For example, how to describe a person’s height, weight, hair colour, ethnicity.
+• Describe the characteristics of people, animals and objects.
+For example, how to describe a person’s height, weight, hair colour, and ethnicity.

-- Describe school or work, your usual daily routine and the layout of buildings or places you have visited.
+• Describe school or work, your daily routine and the layout of places you have visited.

-- Describe everyday activities such as cooking a meal, going to an event or activity
+• Describe everyday activities such as cooking a meal, going to an event or engaging in an activity

 Theme 2

-Theme 2 focuses on eating and drinking so you cover a range of topics so you can:
+Theme 2 focuses on eating and drinking, so you cover a range of topics so that you can:

-- Be able to express your views on different food and experiences you have had
+• Be able to express your views on different foods and experiences you have had.

 Theme 3